Notes on the Geography of The Philippines: Manila: Intramuros

 The guard at the door is a reminder that all is not well in the Philippines.

-Outside, a more typical--and much, much cheaper--place.
+Outside, a more typical and much, much cheaper place.

 Not much to look at, but this is what's left of the Intendencia or the office of the Intendent, a local administrator.
 (Odd that English keeps the word "superintendent" but not the lower rank.)
 The building, wrecked in 1945, was not particularly old: it had been rebuilt after the earthquake of 1863 as a two-story structure, square, with a courtyard and a facade of budget classicism.
 In its later years it was a mint and also a customs office.
-The story of earthquake damage is a familiar one in Manila: another quake of 1880 did great damage to the buildings of Intramuros.

-A restored gateway.
+A restored entrance.

 Almost nothing is left of the Ayuntamiento, which had been rebuilt after the earthquake of 1880 and which housed not only the city's administrative offices but those of the governors general, including the American ones.
 For the first meeting of the Philippine Assembly, in 1907, the building was wrapped in American flags.

-Facing the cathedral.
 So much for cultural preservation.

 A few blocks away is this great survivor, the San Agustin Church, the oldest church in the Philippines.
-It's the fourth building on the site, but the one and only in stone.
+It's the fourth building on the site, but the first and only one in stone.
 Completed in 1604, it had twin bell towers, but the left one was pulled down after an earthquake of 1863 left a medial fissure running from top to bottom.
 The church also survived the quake of 1880, as well as World War II.